charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ### II.2) LEARNING CURVE

-For an experienced Java programmer, becoming proficient in Clprolf may take several weeks on average.
-The language remains close to Java, and its concepts are relatively easy to grasp for developers already accustomed to abstraction and design.
-Moreover, the limited number of new keywords helps ease the learning process.
+For an experienced Java developer, understanding the core principles of Clprolf can typically be achieved within a few days of focused training.
+Since Clprolf remains close to Java and builds upon familiar object-oriented concepts, its structure is accessible to developers already accustomed to abstraction and architectural thinking.

-This makes the transition smoother than learning a completely new paradigm.
+Becoming fully comfortable with consistently applying its discipline in real-world projects may require additional practice, but the transition is significantly smoother than adopting a completely new programming paradigm.

 ---